SarahAlhugail/SDA_Final_Project/README.md

 # About the result :
  ![image](https://github.com/SarahAlhugail/SDA_Final_Project/blob/main/Image/splot.png)

-all the models beat the Majortiy Classifier.
+all the models beat the Majority Classifier.

-The Decision tree and Logistic Regression give a prety close Accuracy Score 88%
+The Decision tree and Logistic Regression give a pretty close Accuracy Score 88%

-while the KNN gives a littile higher Accuracy score ~ 90%
+while the KNN gives a little higher Accuracy score of ~ 90%

-lastely The Random Forest Classifier scored 95% accuracy which outperformed the all other models.
+lastly, The Random Forest Classifier scored 95% accuracy which outperformed all other models.

 I choose this model and I optimized it using GridSearchCV to achieve a better result